KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 Integration support for various execution environments.
 It is important to understand that some WSI extensions are valid for all targets, but others are particular to a given execution environment (and loader).
-This desktop loader (currently targeting Windows and Linux) only enables and directly exports those WSI extensions that are appropriate to the current environment.
+This desktop loader (currently targeting Windows, Linux, and MacOS) only enables and directly exports those WSI extensions that are appropriate to the current environment.
 For the most part, the selection is done in the loader using compile-time preprocessor flags.
 All versions of the desktop loader currently expose at least the following WSI